Isaacprogi/routekeeper-react/readme.md

   ]
 }

-// 🏠 Want to control the "/" route?
-Use privateFallback!
+// Control the root (/) route using privateFallback:
 <RouteKeeper
-  privateFallback={<LandingPage />} // This shows when user isn't logged in />
+  privateFallback={<LandingPage />} // Displayed for unauthenticated users
+/>

 ```

 ---

-## 🤝 Contributing
+## Contributing

-Found a bug? 🐛 Want to add a feature? 💡 We love contributors!
+Found a bug or want to add a feature?
+Contributions are welcome!

 1. 🍴 Fork it
 2. 🌟 Star it (pretty please?)
 3. 🔧 Fix it
 4. 📤 PR it
 5. 🎉 Celebrate!

+Please ensure your code follows the existing style and includes clear commit messages.

 ---

 ## 📜 License